mariamALLI/circle-3-presentation/slides.md

 <v-clicks animate=''>

 ## Making API Calls in JavaScript: Promises, async/await, and Error Handling
-API calls are how you fetch or send data to servers.
-In JavaScript, this is commonly done using fetch() or libraries like Axios.
-Calls can be GET, POST, PUT, or DELETE based on the operation.

-Modern JavaScript offers multiple methods for managing API calls effectively.
-Below is a detailed overview of the key approaches:

-### Making API Calls with XMLHttpRequest (XHR)
-XMLHttpRequest (XHR) is a legacy method for making HTTP requests in JavaScript, widely used before the introduction of `fetch` and `libraries like axios`.
-While modern applications favor fetch or axios for their simplicity and features, understanding XHR remains valuable for working with older codebases.
+API calls enable communication with servers to fetch or send data.
+JavaScript provides tools like `fetch()` and libraries such as Axios to handle these operations, including GET, POST, PUT, and DELETE requests.

+### Key Approaches:

+1. **Promises**: Use `.then()` and `.catch()` to handle asynchronous operations.
+2. **async/await**: Simplifies asynchronous code, making it more readable and easier to manage.
+3. **Error Handling**:
+  - Use `try...catch` with `async/await` for robust error management.
+  - Check `response.ok` or `response.status` in `fetch()` to handle HTTP errors.
+4. **Parallel Requests**: Use `Promise.all` for simultaneous API calls to improve performance.

+These methods ensure efficient and maintainable API interactions in modern JavaScript applications.
 </v-clicks>

 <style>